jnancy/Hykr/README.md

 # Hykr :evergreen_tree:

-Introducing a brand new health/fitness social app! (with a unique name not found in the Google's play store or the Apple's app store :wink: )
+Introducing a brand new health/fitness social app! (with a unique name not found in Google's play store or Apple's app store :wink: )

 #### Perks:
 - Perfect for active folks to plan and go on hikes with friends (especially suitable for Vancouver)